 REVIEW: A RECKLESS MOMENT

-This time around, we’re going to be talking about our final film of the 1940s: A Reckless Moment— a much lower profile and much less well received film compared to the others.
+This time around, we’re going to be talking about our final film of the 1940s: A Reckless Moment— much lower profile and much less well received compared to the others.
 It follows Lucia Harper, a suburban mother from a sunny, coastal California town.
-When her teenage daughter actions accidentally lead to the death of a disreputable older man, Lucia stumbles across the body and hides it to save her family from scandal.
-Unfortunately, this desperate act snowballs into a bigger problem when Martin Donnelly, an Irish blackmailer, enters her life, possessing an incriminating letter confirming a relationship between her daughter and the dead man.
+When her teenage daughter’s actions accidentally lead to the death of a disreputable older man, Lucia stumbles across the body and hides it to save her family from scandal.
+Unfortunately, this desperate act snowballs into a bigger problem when Martin Donnelly, an Irish blackmailer, enters her life possessing an incriminating letter confirming a relationship between her daughter and the dead man.

 For Martin Donnelly, the leading male role, James Mason was cast.
 He had recently arrived in the United States from the U.K. A Reckless Moment was his third American movie, and his second with director Max Ophüls.
-Geraldine Brooks stars at Bea, Lucia’s daughter.
+Additionally, Geraldine Brooks stars at Bea, Lucia’s daughter.

 Wanger and Bennett were a respected couple in Hollywood’s high society at the time, which made it all the more shocking when their personal lives publicly imploded before Christmas in 1951.
 Jealous, suspicious and totally out of his mind, the producer shot and wounded his wife’s talent agent while they were seated in a parked car— believing the two were in the midst of an affair.
 The agent survived, but the public’s horrified reaction unfairly torpedoed Bennett’s career, and she soon found herself blacklisted by the major studios, wary of negative publicity.
-Wanger was sentenced to prison for assault, emerging the following year.
+Wanger was sentenced to prison for assault, emerging again the following year.
 He would go on to produce Invasion of the Body Snatchers (1956).
 Bennett pivoted to stage work and later to television, finding success with the 1960s gothic soap-opera Dark Shadows.

 Previous